Posted on: May 29, 2025

 How to Get a Bartender's License in Indiana

-Do you enjoy socializing and learning about drinks or cocktails?
-If you answered yes, you might find a career in bartending exciting.
+Do you enjoy socializing and learning about drinks and cocktails?
+Do you live in Indiana?
+If so, you might find a career in bartending in the Hoosier state exciting.
 However, getting your bartender’s license in Indiana may be confusing.

-That’s why we’re here, to help guide you through the steps required by the ATC to get your bartender’s license and become a bartender in Indiana
+That’s where we come in.
+This blog aims to guide you through the steps required to get your bartender’s license and become a bartender in Indiana.

 In the State of Indiana, the Indiana Alcohol Tobacco Commission (ATC) licenses and regulates the permits of: